-We're moving Towards Zero Waste.
-From Monday 27 February, we started collecting general waste from your black top bin every two weeks.
+We now collect general waste from your black top bin every two weeks.

 We still collect your food and garden waste bin and recycling bin every week.

 If you live in a property that uses wheelie bins, we collect general waste every two weeks.

 You are not affected if: